Dummy-d3v/Dummy-d3v/README.md

 ## Welcome to Dummy-Dev's Playground! 🎉

 Hey there!
-I'm Dummy-Dev, a passionate tech enthusiast with a knack for turning caffeine into code.
+I'm Dummy-d3v, a passionate tech enthusiast with a knack for turning caffeine into code.
 Whether I'm debugging my way through a maze of logic or crafting elegant solutions to complex problems, I love every bit of the journey in the tech world.

 ## About Me

-👾 Alias: Dummy-d3v (or you can call me DD!)
+👾 Alias: Dummy-d3v
 💻 Languages: MERN stack, java, python
 🛠 Tools of the Trade: VSCode, Git, Figma
-🎮 Hobbies: Gaming, hacking (the good kind!), and exploring new tech
+🎮 Hobbies: Gaming, Developing, and exploring new tech
 <!--🌱 Currently Learning: Machine Learning, Rust-->

 ## What You'll Find Here